Korey Lee Preview, Player Props: White Sox vs. Diamondbacks

 Korey Lee At The Plate

-- Lee has a double, a home run and five walks while hitting .089.
+- Lee is hitting .083 with a double, a home run and five walks.

-- In four of 20 games this season, Lee has had at least one hit, including one game with multiple hits.
+- Lee has had a base hit in four of 21 games this year, and multiple hits once.

+- He has gone deep in one of 21 games, and in 1.5% of his plate appearances.

-- Lee has driven in a run in one game this year, and it was more than one in that game.
+- Lee has an RBI in one game this year, and it was more than one in that game.

-- He has scored a run in four of 20 games so far this season.
+- He has scored in four games this season (19.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.